DonggeonDavidOh/DonggeonDavidOh.github.io/_pages/about.md

 ---

-Hi there :) I’m a PhD student in [Princeton's ECE department](https://ece.princeton.edu/), working with [Prof. Jaime F. Fisac](https://saferobotics.princeton.edu/jaime).
+Hi there :) I’m a PhD student in [Princeton ECE](https://ece.princeton.edu/), working with [Prof. Jaime F. Fisac](https://saferobotics.princeton.edu/jaime).

 I push the boundaries of **safety assurance for intelligent systems**.
 In doing so,